 Develop a clear strategy

-Who are your allies and who is against Cybersecurity?
-Do a little analysis within your business to see who can help you with getting the message across, of how important this topic is.
-Maybe the head of HR? or Finance?
+Who are your allies and who is against cybersecurity?
+Do a little analysis within your business to see who can help you with getting the message across and of how important this topic is.
+Maybe the head of HR or Finance?
 What are their concerns?
 What keeps them awake at night?
-Look for the positives in what Cybersecurity brings, and help them see how it will help, not hinder them.
+Look for the positives in what cybersecurity brings and help them see how it will help, not hinder them.

-Cybersecurity is part of a bigger picture (Information Security) so build a plan that goes beyond the narrow confines of the IT department.
-Now you have got leaders involved (and supportive), and you have a clear picture of your objectives and identified your supporters you can write your plan of action.
+Cybersecurity is part of a bigger picture (information security) so build a plan that goes beyond the narrow confines of the IT department.
+Now you have got leaders involved (and hopefully supportive) and you have a clear picture of your objectives and identified your supporters, you can now write your plan of action.

-You should see Cybersecurity as an enduring programme, but still approach it like a project, with milestones and outcomes.
+You should see cybersecurity as an enduring programme but still approach it like a project, with clear milestones and outcomes.

-There are many ways you can improve Cybersecurity.
-But don’t expect to do it overnight if you wish to do it well.
-Yes, of course, you can look to implement Cyber Essentials, and that will be a great first step.
-But to make a real difference, it takes effort, and it takes time.
+There are many ways you can improve cybersecurity but don’t expect to do it overnight if you wish to do it well.
+Yes, of course, you can look to implement Cyber Essentials and that will be a fantastic first step, but….to make a real difference, it takes time and effort.

 Remember; cybersecurity is a journey, not a destination.